open2c/cooler/docs/schema_v3.rst

        .
        .

+In addition, a multi-resolution cooler file may indicate to clients that it is using this layout with the following ``/``-level attributes:

+.. describe:: format : string (constant)

+    "HDF5::MCOOL"

+.. describe:: format-version : int

+    2

+.. describe:: bin-type : { "fixed", "variable" }

+    Indicates whether the resolution is constant along both axes.

 .. note::

   The old multi-resolution layout used resolutions strictly in increments of *powers of 2*.
-In this layout, the data collections are named by zoom level, starting with ``XYZ.1000.mcool::0`` being the coarsest resolution up until the finest or "base" resolution (e.g., ``XYZ.1000.mcool::14`` for 14 levels of coarsening).
+In this layout (MCOOL version 2), the data collections are named by zoom level, starting with ``XYZ.1000.mcool::0`` being the coarsest resolution up until the finest or "base" resolution (e.g., ``XYZ.1000.mcool::14`` for 14 levels of coarsening).

   .. versionchanged:: 0.8
     Both the legacy layout and the new mcool layout are supported by `HiGlass <http://higlass.io/app/>`_.
 Prior to cooler 0.8, the new layout was produced only when requesting a specific list of resolutions.
 As of cooler 0.8, the new layout is always produced by the :command:`cooler zoomify` command unless the ``--legacy`` option is given.
 Files produced by :py:func:`cooler.zoomify_cooler`, `hic2cool <https://github.com/4dn-dcic/hic2cool/>`_, and the mcools from the `4DN data portal <https://data.4dnucleome.org/>`_ also follow the new layout.